CAN I SUE FOR WORKPLACE DISCRIMINATION IN COLORADO?

 Have you suffered from workplace discrimination or wrongful termination?
 Are you wondering what your legal rights are as an employee?
 At Bachus & Schanker, LLC, we’re Denver wrongful termination lawyers.
 We’re passionate about helping you exercise your rights.

 If you think that you might be the victim of workplace discrimination, contact us right away.
 We’ll help you take all of the necessary steps to get the justice that you deserve.
 Your call is free and confidential.
+We are conveniently located at 5 Colorado locations near you in Denver, Fort Collins, Colorado Springs, Aurora, and Englewood.
+Our attorneys are ready to serve you and fight for the compensation you deserve.
 Call us today.